rpeszek/my-blogs/posts/2023-05-01-FP-quality-errors-p0.md

 ```

 If you dislike this code, then I am with you.
-This example's goal is to illustrates a thought process that goes into handling of errors, so let's focus on that process only.
+This example's goal is to illustrate a thought process that goes into handling errors, so let's focus on that process only.

 `conflateAllIssues` example conflates (and silences) all of these things: